haasr/random-team-generator/README.rst

 - More natural padding, border, use of contrast, and depth
 - Improved responsiveness of layout
 - Implemented player IDs in the JavaScript to work around the problem of names with spaces breaking the *delete* functionality
+- Things are much more square this go-around
+- CoLoR GRaDieNT